Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$

 In Fig.~\ref{fig2n} we present a quantitative analysis of the RIXS spectra at three different ${\vec Q}$ values for all four heterostructures in our series, stacked to illustrate their approach to the bulk limit.
 Definitely our most striking qualitative result is that both the pseudospin wave and the collective orbital mode are so similar in all respects, despite the heterostructures varying from a ``minimal metallic'' configuration ($m = 3$ has only one ``bulk'' IrO$_2$ plane and one pair of interfacial planes) to one that should truly emulate the bulk.
 Perhaps the next most obvious feature is that the excitations of every heterostructure at every ${\vec Q}$ are extremely broad (Fig.~\ref{fig2n}), indicating intrinsically ultrashort-range spin and orbital correlations.

-In detail, we performed a multi-component fit of each spectrum to separate the contributions of the quasielastic processes, pseudospin, and orbital excitations (Fig.~\ref{fig2n}), as described in Sec.~S2 of the SM \cite{sm}.
-We modelled the broad excitations with the damped harmonic oscillator (DHO) profile used to describe the strongly damped paramagnons observed in a number of doped cuprates \cite{lamsal,Robarts} and iron-based superconductors \cite{johnny,Rahn,Garcia}.
+In detail, we performed a multi-component fit of each spectrum to separate the contributions of the near-elastic processes, pseudospin and orbital excitations, and a high-energy contribution (Fig.~\ref{fig2n}), as described in Sec.~S2 of the SM \cite{sm}.
+We modelled the broad excitations with the damped harmonic oscillator (DHO) profile used to describe the strongly damped paramagnons observed in a number of doped cuprates \cite{lamsal,Robarts} and iron-based superconductors \cite{johnny,Rahn, Garcia,Lu2022}.
 The key property of this form [inset Fig.~\ref{fig3n}(b) and Sec.~S2] is that it can be used equally when the linewidth, $\gamma_i ({\vec Q})/2$, exceeds the bare propagation frequency, $\omega_i ({\vec Q})$, a regime we approach in parts of the Brillouin zone (below).
 As Fig.~\ref{fig2n} makes clear, this functional form provides a good fit to the measured line shapes of both excitations for all samples at all momenta.

 In Fig.~\ref{fig3n} we show the dispersions, linewidths, and normalized intensities that we extract for the paramagnon in each of our samples.
 First, the dispersion [Fig.~\ref{fig3n}(a)] is very similar in all four cases.
-It has a generic form familiar from that of magnons arising from nearest-neighbor AF interactions with a maximum around 200 meV along the zone boundary (black dashed line), except with a huge gap, $\Delta$, of over 120 meV at the zone center and a giant damping that is a large fraction of the band energy.
-This damping, shown in Fig.~\ref{fig3n}(b), is our most significant result.
-Second, this dispersion appears somewhat similar to that reported for the $m = 1$ and 2 heterostructures \cite{Meyers2019}, which are strongly confined and insulating systems.
-Because the confinement-driven MIT occurs at $2 < m < 3$ [Fig.~\ref{fig1n}(b)], it is very surprising to find that our samples all exhibit a nearly-identical RIXS spectrum despite being paramagnetic semimetals.
-In particular, the bulk-type transport and magnetic properties of $m = 10$ samples \cite{Matsuno2015a, Schuetz2017} attest that these are well in the semimetallic phase.
+It has a generic form familiar from that of magnons arising from nearest-neighbor AF interactions with a maximum around 200 meV along the zone boundary (black dashed line), except with a huge gap, $\Delta$, of over 130 meV at the zone center and a giant damping that is a large fraction of the band energy [Fig.~\ref{fig3n}(b)].
+Second, this dispersion is similar to that reported for the $m = 1$ and 2 heterostructures \cite{Meyers2019,Yang2022}, which are thought to be strongly confined and insulating systems.
+Because the confinement-driven MIT occurs at $2 < m < 3$ [Fig.~\ref{fig1n}(b)], it is very surprising to find that our samples all exhibit near-identical RIXS spectra despite being paramagnetic semimetals.
+In particular, the bulk-type transport and magnetic properties of $m = 10$ samples \cite{Matsuno2015a,Schuetz2017} attest that these are well in the semimetallic phase.
 Thus we deduce that this gapped and strongly damped AF pseudospin wave is not related to confinement effects in a near-ordered insulator, but is rather an intrinsic property of the bulk semimetal.